One lucky 24-year-old in Wisconsin matched all six Powerball numbers in March to win $768.4 million.

 In Wisconsin, the state is expected to take a tax bite equal to 7.65 percent or the top tax rate, deducting another $36.5 million.

 That brings the overall tax tab up to about $213 million.
 From the lump sum value of $477 million, this would mean the take home pay is around $264 million.

 Winnings are not subject to the 3.8 percent net investment income tax.

-If the winner plans on giving money away, under current law he or she is allowed to give up to $15,000 to as many people as desired without tax consequences.
+If Franco plans on giving money away, under current law he is allowed to give up to $15,000 to as many people as desired without tax consequences.

 Akhavan advised any lottery winners to retain an attorney to help with asset protection.

-On Saturday, the Powerball drawing resets to $40 million.
+After Franco won, the Powerball drawing reset to $40 million.